24aaa23/24aaa23/README.md

 Hi 👋, I'm Aman Kumar Singh, a technology enthusiast pursuing my Masters from IIT Kanpur.
-Aspiring Full Stack Developer | Student at IIT Kanpur
+Aspiring ML Developer | Student at IIT Kanpur

 💫 **About Me:**
 🌱 I’m currently learning Machine Learning

-👯 I’m looking to collaborate on any full stack development project
-🤝 I’m looking for help with Web3 technology

 👨‍💻 All of my projects are available at [My Portfolio]